Face Recognition as an Authentication Method

 -

-In the Imprivata Admin Console > Imprivata Access Management integration page, paste the integration token, and click Integrate.
+In the Imprivata Admin Console, click the gear icon > Imprivata Access Management integrations.

 -